biltAtous/Accessible-SVG-Graphs/README.md

 ### Installation ###

 This library is meant to run on the browser.
 If you want to add to your SPA project use the npm method otherwise you can call the script on the head.
+Also you need to add the CSS to project.
+Copy paste in your CSS or again use the CDN.

 ```
 npm i accessible-svg-graphs
 ```